Breakthrough Study Uncovers Secrets to Preserving Brain Health

 Eligible participants are aged 60-79 years and at risk for a decline in cognitive ability.

-They must have a poor diet based on the MIND diet screener score and have at least two of the following conditions: a family of memory impairment, African American/Black or Native American race, Hispanic ethnicity, older age (≥70 years), mild elevation in systolic blood , high cholesterol, or elevated glycated haemoglobin.
+They must have a poor based on the MIND diet screener score and have at least two of the following conditions: a family history of memory impairment, African American/Black or Native American race, Hispanic ethnicity, older age (≥70 years), mild elevation in systolic , high cholesterol, or elevated glycated haemoglobin.

 The eligibility criteria ensure the inclusion of individuals who are at risk for cognitive decline and have the potential to benefit from the multidomain interventions being studied.